 How to Apply For a Marriage or Civil Union License

-To apply for a marriage or civil union license, both you and your intended partner must appear in person at the marriage/civil union license counter at the Office of the Clerk and Recorder, located on the first floor of the Webb Municipal Office Building, 201 W. Colfax Ave., Denver.
+To apply for a license, both you and your partner must appear in person at the Office of the Clerk and Recorder, located on the first floor of the Webb Municipal Office Building, 201 W. Colfax Ave., Denver.

-Hours to obtain a marriage license are 8 a.m. to 4:30 p.m., Monday through Friday.
-Our office is closed on municipal holidays and city budget furlough days.
+Our office hours are 8 a.m. to 5 p.m., Monday through Friday.
+Our office is closed on municipal holidays.

 The name on the license will appear exactly as it is on the IDs provided to us.

 You are required to provide a Social Security number if you have one.
 If one of the parties does not have a Social Security number (they are from another country or they are in the process of obtaining U.S. citizenship), they are not required to have one to get married.

 Please Note: Birth certificates, baptismal certificates and Foreign Consular IDs are not acceptable forms of identification for marriage or civil union licenses.
 A birth certificate may be used to confirm date of birth when presented along with one of the valid forms of identification listed above.